pytorch/pytorch/docs/source/notes/modules.rst

    tensor([ 0.3634,  0.2015, -0.8525], requires_grad=True))

-In general, the parameters registered by a module are aspects of the module's computation that should be "learned", often through optimization utilizing PyTorch's Autograd system.
-In a later section of this note, we provide a full example of doing exactly this.
-Before we get to that, let's first examine how modules can composed with one another.
+In general, the parameters registered by a module are aspects of the module's computation that should be "learned".
+A later section of this note shows how to update these parameters using one of PyTorch's optimizers.
+Before we get to that, however, let's first examine how modules can be composed with one another.

 Modules as Building Blocks
 --------------------------